-The Escape Pod general submission queue has 5 kinds of response letters (4 tiers and a special Reprint letter).
+The Escape Pod general submission queue has 6 kinds of response letters (4 tiers, plus a Reprint letter and two special cases).
 Because the exact wording may vary over time, I’m only reproducing the key phrases that identify each tier.

 Tier 1: Associate Editors (slush readers) didn’t think it was a fit for Escape Pod.

 – “We appreciate your interest in our magazine and wish you the best in finding a home for your story.”

 Tier 2: Associate Editors liked it, but nevertheless they or the Assistant Editor didn’t quite think it would fit.

 – “We enjoyed this story, but unfortunately, it’s not quite right for us.”

 – “We wish you the best in finding this a good home and look forward to your next submission.”

 Tier 3: The Assistant Editor (me) thought it could fit, but it didn’t make the Final Round cutoff.

 – “We enjoyed reading it, and it was well-received among our staff.
 However, it’s not quite what we’re looking for right now, so we’ve decided to pass on this one.”